asreview-ftm-hackathon/Introduction/README.md

 - Is the repository public?
 - Track specific bonus

+Each key point is worth a maximum of 10 points, thus the maximum score is 100.

 ## License
-We ask the participants to work under the MIT licence so that we can re-use the code for future data pre-processing.
+Participants are asked to work under the MIT licence so that the code can be re-used for future data pre-processing.
 If participants used pre-existing code or work, they should credit the original author and be aware of licenses of the source.
 If in doubt, contact [Jonathan de Bruin](https://github.com/J535D165).

 ## Code of Conduct
-During the event we find it very important to make you aware of our [code of conduct](https://github.com/asreview-ftm-hackathon/Introduction/blob/main/code-of-conduct.md).
+During the event, please be aware of the [code of conduct](https://github.com/asreview-ftm-hackathon/Introduction/blob/main/code-of-conduct.md).
 This code of conduct is based on the [Hack code of conduct](https://hackcodeofconduct.org/index.html), with some minor adaptations.
 The quick version can be found below.